hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `identity` - (Required) A `identity` block as defined below.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `scale_settings` - (Required) A `scale_settings` block as defined below.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `subnet_resource_id` - (Required) The ID of the Subnet that the Compute Cluster should reside in.
-Changing this forces a new Machine Learning Compute Cluster to be created.
 ---

 * `description` - (Optional) The description of the Machine Learning compute.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `subnet_resource_id` - (Optional) The ID of the Subnet that the Compute Cluster should reside in.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Machine Learning Compute Cluster.
 Changing this forces a new Machine Learning Compute Cluster to be created.